Harold George CameronJune 01, 1940 - September 20, 2016

 But, most of all, he loved to collect and trade records.
 He could spend hours playing music in his basement or scouring unknown record stores for a particular version of a favorite song.
 Over the course of his life, he amassed an extensive collection of nearly 10,000 records that includes selections from Michael Jackson and Ben E. King to Bob Marley and Luciano Pavarotti.

-Thank you for donating in Memory of Harold George Cameron
+Donate in Memory of Harold George Cameron

 The Verification Code is imprinted on credit cards to help merchants verify transactions when the actual card is not present, such as Internet purchases or donations.
 The merchant uses this number as part of the authorization process with the card issuer.